okonomichiyaki/supercat/010-F02-founder.md

 ✦ Can bot <ins>favorable combat</ins> to take control of a system? (use all available actions if needed)

 Parade Fleets
-: Place ships at a Free city where bot would gain control of the system, if possible.
+: Place ships where bot would gain control.
 If bot is a Regent, always become an Outlaw.

 Events
 : If bot is a Regent, Event cards are always <ins>effective</ins>.